When you’re working on building up your credit and improving your credit score one of the best things you can do is use a credit card.

 You’ve probably heard about diversity being good but you might not have known that it applies to your credit.
 A mix of credit types that are being paid off properly makes you look like a better risk and a more responsible person.

-When you apply for new types of credit you show that you’re good at balancing different types of debt and that you can process and utilize them properly.4.
-Keep it Secured
+When you apply for new types of credit you show that you’re good at balancing different types of debt and that you can process and utilize them properly.?
+For those who have only had certain types of loans or debts if you open a credit card compared to only having loans, you may actually see an increase in your score because of the new mix of credit.

 Sometimes it can be difficult to get a credit card if you have bad or no credit.
 That’s when a secured card may be just what you need.